Tusharyadav21/Tusharyadav21/README.md

 I'm a Software Developer
 -------------------------

-I'm learning coding for 5 years, I can say I'm a MERN stack Developer who always seek's a challenging role to utilise his expertise in delivering robust and user-centric web applications.
+I'm learning coding for 4 years, I can say I'm a MERN stack Developer who always seek's a challenging role to utilise his expertise in delivering robust and user-centric web applications.
 I'm not limited to any Tech Stack, I'm always open to learn.

 *   🌍  I'm based in Bengaluru
 *   🖥️  See my portfolio at [Next.JS Portfolio](http://dark-main.netlify.app/)
 *   ✉️  You can contact me at [tusharydv@hotmail.com](mailto:tusharydv@hotmail.com)
-*   🤝  I'm open to collaborating on MERN Stack Projects
+*   🤝  I'm open to collaborating on MERN Stack as well as Gen AI Projects
 -------------------------------

 ### Skills